mahnaz007/ImagePreprocessing/docs/usage.md

 # Preprocessing Pipeline for Neuroimaging Data (BIDSing, BIDS-Validation, Defacing, MRIQC, and fMRIPrep)

-## Usage Option 1: Running the Entire Pipeline Using Nextflow
-Execute the nextflow pipeline to run the four preprocessing steps (except fMRIPrep) together.
-This approach automates the execution of the entire pipeline for selected participant.
-For more details, please refer to the [Running the Pipeline Option 1](https://github.com/mahnaz007/ImagePreprocessing/blob/main/docs/usage.md#running-the-pipeline) section.

-## Usage Option 2: Running Each Process Separately Using Bash Scripts
-If you want to run each process individually, you can use bash scripts with Apptainer or Singularity containers.
-This approach allows you to manage the execution of each pipeline step (e.g., dcm2Bids, Pydeface, MRIQC) separately, without the need for Nextflow automation.
-For more details, please refer to the [Running the Pipeline Option 2](https://github.com/mahnaz007/ImagePreprocessing/blob/main/docs/usage.md#running-the-pipeline) section.

 ## Introduction
 **IP18042024/imagepreprocessing** is a bioinformatics pipeline that automates the preprocessing of neuroimaging data, including conversion of DICOM data to the BIDS format, validation of the dataset, MRIQC for quality control, defacing, and fMRIPrep for functional MRI preprocessing.
 It is designed for users working with neuroimaging data who need an efficient and standardized way to manage preprocessing steps before applying further analysis.